Djibouti: Prehistory

-The site of Wakrita is a small Neolithic establishment located on a wadi in the tectonic depression of Gobaad in Djibouti in the Horn of Africa.
-The 2005 excavations yielded abundant ceramics that enabled us to define one Neolithic cultural facies of this region, which was also identified at the nearby site of Asa Koma.
+The site of Wakrita is a small Neolithic establishment located on a wadi in the tectonic depression of Goba'ad in Djibouti in the Horn of Africa.
+The 2004 excavations yielded abundant ceramics that enabled us to define one Neolithic cultural facies of this region, which was also identified at the nearby site of Asa Koma.
 The faunal remains confirm the importance of fishing in Neolithic settlements close to Lake Abbé, but also the importance of bovine husbandry and, for the first time in this area, evidence for caprine herding practices.
 Radiocarbon dating places this occupation at the beginning of the 2nd millennium BCE, similar in range to Asa Koma.
 These two sites represent the oldest evidence of herding in the region, and they provide a better understanding of the development of Neolithic societies in this region.

 Up to 4000 years BCE, the region benefited from a climate very different from the one it knows today and probably close to the Mediterranean climate.
-The water resources were numerous with lakes in Gobaad, lakes Assal and Abbé larger and resembling real bodies of water.
+The water resources were numerous with lakes in Goba'ad, lakes Assal and Abbé larger and resembling real bodies of water.
 The humans therefore lived by gathering, fishing and hunting.
 The region was populated by a very rich fauna: felines, buffaloes, elephants, rhinos, etc., as evidenced, for example, by the bestiary of cave paintings at Balho.
 In the 3rd and 2nd millennia BCE, few nomads settled around the lakes and practiced fishing and cattle breeding.
 The burial of an 18-year-old woman, dating from this period, as well as the bones of hunted animals, bone tools and small jewels have been unearthed.
 By about 1500 BCE, the climate was already beginning to change, with sources of fresh water becoming more scarce.
 Engravings show dromedaries (animal of arid zones), some of which are ridden by armed warriors.
-The sedentary people now returned to a |nomadic life.
+The sedentary people now returned to a nomadic life.
 Stone tumuli of various shapes and sheltering graves dating from this period have been unearthed all over the territory.